-Group to be in any way indicative of future cash flows.
+The maturity profiles reflect the remaining period to contractual maturity of liabilities as at balance date.
+This is not considered by the Banking Group to be in any way indicative of future cash flows.
 This is primarily because a significant proportion of the Banking Group's redeemable shares and deposits are renewed at maturity and therefore do not have a cash flow impact.
 Historical experience has shown that such balances are a stable source of funding for the Banking Group.

-how the Banking Group manages its liquidity risk.
+The maturity profiles include interest cash flows expected to maturity.
+Note that the resulting undiscounted financial liabilities do not reflect how the Banking Group manages its liquidity risk.
 As set out above, the Banking Group manages liquidity through the maintenance of a portfolio of liquid assets and committed funding lines and as such no expected maturity profile is presented.

-therefore will not agree to the carrying values on the statement of financial position.
+The amounts disclosed in the tables are the contractual undiscounted cash flows and include principal and future interest cash flows, and therefore will not agree to the carrying values on the statement of financial position.